ticruz38/graphql-codegen-svelte-apollo/readme.md

 # Graphql generator for svelte-apollo

-GraphQL Code Generator plugin to generate ts-ready svelte-apollo queries from graphql.
+GraphQL Code Generator to use Apollo in Svelte with full Typescript support.

-This package is not compatible with the last svelte-apollo version yet.
-Indeed the version 0.4.0 make it difficult to adapt this package to Sapper, there is no problem whatsoever to use svelte-apollo@0.3.0, this will not impact your performance, and your component code will remain the same.
-Compatibility problem is tracked in this [thread](https://github.com/ticruz38/graphql-codegen-svelte-apollo/issues/2)

 ## Motivation

-Apollo and graphql-code-generator are a powerfull combination for data management in the front-end.
+[Apollo](https://www.apollographql.com) and [graphql-code-generator](https://graphql-code-generator.com) are a powerfull combination for data management in the front-end.
-Svelte-apollo is a fantastic wrapper around the apollo-client, but unlike other big frameworks, svelte was still missing a graphql-code-generator plugin for client queries.
+Unlike other big frameworks, Svelte was still missing a graphql-code-generator plugin for client queries.
+It turns out that Svelte with its reactive programming, is particularly well designed to be used together with Apollo

 ## Install